A Basic Pandas Dataframe Tutorial for Beginners

 Loading Data Using Pandas

 As mentioned above, large dataframes are usually read into a dataframe from a file.
-Here we will learn how to use Pandas read_excel and read_csv methods to load data into a dataframe.
-There are a lot of datasets available to practice working with Pandas dataframe.
-In the examples below, we will use some of the R datasets that can be found here.
+Here, we will learn how to use Pandas read_excel and read_csv methods to load data into a dataframe.
+There are a lot of datasets available to practice when working with the Pandas dataframe.
+In the examples below, we will use some of the R datasets found here.

 Working with Excel Spreadsheets Using Pandas